 Fellow Buller Cycling Club member, Glenn Irving – who has been a key player in the planning and financing of the project – added: “We knew what we wanted to connect, so it was just a matter of finding the best routes to make those connections”.

 The project has demonstrated community spirit at its finest, with all generations coming together with the common goal of bettering their home town.
 As Paul Comeskey – another Buller Cycling Club member and driver behind the project said: “Hundreds have been involved, including volunteers visiting from many other parts of the world, with the bulk of the work being done by a core group of around 15 volunteers.
 People of all ages and all walks of life have been involved, from 8 year olds carting wheelbarrows of gravel to 90 year olds hammering nails onto decking boards.”

-It was no easy task either, as volunteers had to cut through thick scrub, lay turf, develop picnic areas, install signs, plan thousands of plants and build the track itself.
+It was no easy task either, as volunteers had to cut through thick scrub, lay turf, develop picnic areas, install signs, plan thousands of plants and build the track itself, since the place was at first full of garbage and more, but they used the best dumpsters and recycling options for this, and people can read this article to find the great options they used for this.
 The team kept planning and working, and then planned and worked some more.
 And while the cycling club started out the project with a singular aim: to create somewhere to ride bikes close to town, as time went on, they realised they had a much more inspiring reason to complete the project.
 They realized that with hard work and determination they could really make a difference to the town, providing people with access to some truly special and largely cut-off areas.

 “We’ve been watching people start to really appreciate the beach and river areas and, as a result, start to appreciate it so much more for the beautiful place it is,” said Glenn.